 If you’re stuck in an abusive domestic situation and have your personal reasons for refraining to report the incidents to the police, there are things you can do to keep yourself safe while you’re still living under the same roof as the perpetrator.
 Domestic abuse and violence is all linked to control – your abuser wants to exert control over you in every way possible and the physical violence is only one part of it.
 Emotional abuse can take on many different forms but they all stem from the abuser’s need to control every aspect of your life including but not limited to, your clothing, your social circles (real and online), your whereabouts and any correspondence you might be having with others.

 If you are currently unable to leave or report the situation, there are several things you can do to keep safe in your home and prevent another violent incident from happening.
 It is extremely sad that survivors have to resort to this type of thought-pattern, but it is a way find comfort in knowing that, should worse come to worse, you and your kids are prepared for a quick getaway, and that you have done everything you possibly can to prevent another attack.
-Just know, that their are charities who can form a part of your safety plan – you can call us at any hour of the day to seek out legal advice and guidance on what to do in case of an emergency.
+Just know, that the Scottish Women’s Aid can form a part of your safety plan – you can call them at any hour of the day to seek out legal advice and guidance on what to do in case of an emergency.

 Your safety plan should start in your own home.
 You know your abuser and their patterns better than anyone else and can probably anticipate when things might escalate based on their behaviours or findings.
 For example, if your partner strictly controls who you go out with, when and where, and has a tendency to check your phone, leaving a message from a new contact open could set them off.
 Leave no traces around the home of anything that might set your abuser off.
 Follow this helpful checklist to ensure you have covered the traces that are most triggering to your abuser: